-MPRTP MUST be backwards compatible; an MPRTP stream needs to fall back to be compatible with legacy RTP stacks if MPRTP support is not successfully negotiated.
+Multipath RTP (MPRTP) MUST be backwards compatible; an MPRTP Stream needs to fall back to be compatible with legacy RTP stacks if MPRTP support is not successfully negotiated.

 - o Application Compatibility: MPRTP service model MUST be backwards compatible with existing RTP applications, i.e., an MPRTP stack MUST be able to work with legacy RTP applications and not require changes to them.
-Therefore, the basic RTP APIS MUST remain unchanged, but an MPRTP stack MAY provide extended APIs so that the application can configure any additional features provided by the MPRTP stack. - Network Compatibility: individual RTP subflows MUST themselves be well-formed RTP flows, so that they are able to traverse NATs and firewalls.
+Therefore, the basic RTP APIS MUST remain unchanged, but an MPRTP stack MAY provide extended APIs so that the application can configure any additional features provided by the MPRTP stack. - o Network Compatibility: individual MPRTP subflows MUST themselves be flows of well-formed RTP packets, so that they are able to traverse NATs and firewalls.
 This MUST be the case even when interfaces appear after session initiation.
 Interactive Connectivity Establishment (ICE) [RFC5245] MAY be used for discovering new interfaces or performing connectivity checks.